MicrosoftDocs/win32/desktop-src/FileIO/creating-and-opening-files.md

 ---
-Description: 'Considerations for creating or opening a file by using the CreateFile function.' ms.assetid: '094cac29-c66d-409e-8928-878dc693d393'
+Description: Considerations for creating or opening a file by using the CreateFile function. ms.assetid: 094cac29-c66d-409e-8928-878dc693d393
-title: Creating and Opening Files
+title: Creating and Opening Files ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating and Opening Files

-The [**CreateFile**](createfile.md) function can create a new file or open an existing file.
+The [**CreateFile**](/windows/win32/FileAPI/nf-fileapi-createfilea?branch=master) function can create a new file or open an existing file.
 You must specify the file name, creation instructions, and other attributes.
 When an application creates a new file, the operating system adds it to the specified directory.

-The operating system assigns a unique identifier, called a *handle*, to each file that is opened or created using [**CreateFile**](createfile.md).
+The operating system assigns a unique identifier, called a *handle*, to each file that is opened or created using [**CreateFile**](/windows/win32/FileAPI/nf-fileapi-createfilea?branch=master).
 An application can use this handle with functions that read from, write to, and describe the file.
 It is valid until all references to that handle are closed.
 When an application starts, it inherits all open handles from the process that started it if the handles were created as inheritable.

-An application should check the value of the handle returned by [**CreateFile**](createfile.md) before attempting to use the handle to access the file.
+An application should check the value of the handle returned by [**CreateFile**](/windows/win32/FileAPI/nf-fileapi-createfilea?branch=master) before attempting to use the handle to access the file.
 If an error occurs, the handle value will be **INVALID\_HANDLE\_VALUE** and the application can use the [**GetLastError**](https://msdn.microsoft.com/library/windows/desktop/ms679360) function for extended error information.

-When an application uses [**CreateFile**](createfile.md), it must use the *dwDesiredAccess* parameter to specify whether it intends to read from the file, write to the file, both read and write, or neither.
+When an application uses [**CreateFile**](/windows/win32/FileAPI/nf-fileapi-createfilea?branch=master), it must use the *dwDesiredAccess* parameter to specify whether it intends to read from the file, write to the file, both read and write, or neither.
 This is known as requesting an *access mode*.
 The application must also use the *dwCreationDisposition* parameter to specify what action to take if the file already exists, known as the *creation disposition*.
 For example, an application can call **CreateFile** with *dwCreationDisposition* set to **CREATE\_ALWAYS** to always create a new file, even if a file of the same name already exists (thus overwriting the existing file).
 Whether this succeeds or not depends on factors such as the previous file's attributes and security settings (see the following sections for more information).

-An application also uses [**CreateFile**](createfile.md) to specify whether it wants to share the file for reading, writing, both, or neither.
+An application also uses [**CreateFile**](/windows/win32/FileAPI/nf-fileapi-createfilea?branch=master) to specify whether it wants to share the file for reading, writing, both, or neither.
 This is known as the *sharing mode*.
 An open file that is not shared (*dwShareMode* set to zero) cannot be opened again, either by the application that opened it or by another application, until its handle has been closed.
 This is also referred to as exclusive access.

-When a process uses [**CreateFile**](createfile.md) to attempt to open a file that has already been opened in a sharing mode (*dwShareMode* set to a valid nonzero value), the system compares the requested access and sharing modes to those specified when the file was opened.
+When a process uses [**CreateFile**](/windows/win32/FileAPI/nf-fileapi-createfilea?branch=master) to attempt to open a file that has already been opened in a sharing mode (*dwShareMode* set to a valid nonzero value), the system compares the requested access and sharing modes to those specified when the file was opened.
 If you specify an access or sharing mode that conflicts with the modes specified in the previous call, **CreateFile** fails.

-The following table illustrates the valid combinations of two calls to [**CreateFile**](createfile.md) using various access modes and sharing modes (*dwDesiredAccess*, *dwShareMode* respectively).
+The following table illustrates the valid combinations of two calls to [**CreateFile**](/windows/win32/FileAPI/nf-fileapi-createfilea?branch=master) using various access modes and sharing modes (*dwDesiredAccess*, *dwShareMode* respectively).
 It does not matter in which order the **CreateFile** calls are made.
 However, any subsequent file I/O operations on each file handle will still be constrained by the current access and sharing modes associated with that particular file handle.